filecoin-project/devgrants/open-grant-proposals/FS3_S3_compatible_storage_gateway.md

 easily adapt by industry users with minimal integration effort.
 We have previous integration experience integrate MinIO

 ## Value

-Please describe in more detail why this proposal is valuable for the Filecoin ecosystem.
-Answer the following questions:

-- What are the benefits to getting this right?
-- What are the risks if you don't get it right?
-- What are the risks that will make executing on this project difficult?

-This section should be 1-3 paragraphs long.

 Once the solution is built, the tool can be used in several scenarios.

 - Industry users: Industry users can migrate their code to Filecoin network without redesign their system